 To minimize the risk of complications, it is a good idea for criminal record holders to obtain a Record Suspension as soon as possible.
 This removes the criminal record from the Canadian Police Information Centre (CPIC) database which means, effectively, the record no longer exists.

 Will I be denied entry into an EU country if I have a criminal record?

 Unlike many parts of the world, visitors are not required to fill out any additional paperwork to present to border control officials upon entry.
 In addition, you are not normally asked any questions.

-On rare occasions, you are asked some questions about your background.
+On rare occasions, you could be asked some questions about your background.
 In these cases, it is essential to answer truthfully.
 If you do have a record, it is normally nothing to worry about (depending on the crime).

-Less serious criminal convictions which did not lead to jail time (or very little) are unlikely to result in travelers being denied entry into European countries.
-However, the following types of convictions are much more likely to cause problems for Canadian travelers:
+Less serious criminal convictions that did not lead to jail time (or very little) are unlikely to result in travellers being denied entry into European countries.
+However, the following types of convictions are much more likely to cause problems for Canadian travellers: